Fishing the Blackwood River

-The wild storms predicted for the south-west corner of Australia for the first weekend in November 2019 did’t eventuate.
+The wild storms predicted for the south-west corner of Australia for the first weekend in November 2019 didn’t eventuate.
 Sure, it rained heavily on Friday night but nothing a well-prepared camper couldn’t handle.

 The Warner Glen campsite is actually at Chapman Pool, only a few metres upstream from where the Chapman Brook enters the Blackwood.

 The Blackwood is the longest river in the South-West.
-It has its source near Kukerin more than 500 river kilometres from where it enters the Southern Ocean at Augusta.
+Its source is near Kukerin more than 500 river kilometres from where it enters the Southern Ocean at Augusta.
 More about the Blackwood River.

 We gave Chapman Pool a good try early on Saturday.
 Nothing.
 Not even a knock.

 We moved a short distance to Warner Glen Bridge, cannily calculating that the bridge would serve as a shelter if it rained.
-A feature of the Blackwood is the steep banks and is was no different here.
-Bit of a scramble to get to the water’s edge.
+A feature of the Blackwood is the steep banks and it was no different here.
+A bit of a scramble to get to the water’s edge.

 Cast near the pylons.
 Cast near the snags, logs and other hiding places.
 Not a bite.

 We moved downriver to Alexandra Bridge 25 kilometres from the mouth at Augusta.
 Ah, success!
 Any amount of undersize bream.
 But where are the adults?
 Our theory is that the water is still too fresh for large numbers of bream.